 Columbus, OH – Most steam boilers are required to be inspected annually.
 The inspection is usually performed by a local government authority or an insurance inspector.
 Most inspections will be both external and internal and both are necessary in order to determine the safety level when the boiler is returned to service.

-Why should I prepare for the inspection?
 In order to provide the cleanest boiler surfaces, a shutdown regimen needs to be implemented about a month before the scheduled shutdown.
 The purpose of the shutdown procedure is to reduce the sludge that has accumulated during the normal operation of the boiler.
 When this procedure is followed the labor required to clean the boiler offline is substantially reduced and often nearly eliminated.

-What should I do to prepare for the inspection?
 The following procedure should be followed to insure the inspection goes well.
 It is important to understand that normal operating conditions are very different than those when the boiler is opened and exposed to the atmosphere.

 - I. One month before shutdown, start reducing the specific conductivity of the boiler slightly each day.
 In the next two weeks, the boiler conductivity should be reduced to about one half its normal operating levels.
 During this “solids” reduction, the chemical levels should remain at normal operating levels.

 - II.
 During the last two weeks, the chemical levels and the bottom blow down should be increased by 50%.
 This will reduce the remaining sludge in the boiler to a minimum.
 Further it will condition any remaining sludge so that it’s removal will be much easier when the boiler is opened for inspection.